JetBlue TrueBlue has rolled out its first promotion of 2024 on purchased points.

-JetBlue lets you purchase at most 50,000 points per transaction (pre-bonus), and at most 120,000 points per calendar year.
-If you maximized the bonus you could purchase a total of 85,000 points for $1,478.13, which is a cost of 1.74 cents per TrueBlue point.
+JetBlue lets you purchase at most 100,000 points per transaction, and at most 120,000 points per calendar year, before any bonuses.
+If you maximized the promotion, you could purchase a total of 190,000 points (including 90,000 bonus points) for $2,513.35, which is a cost of 1.32 cents per TrueBlue point.

-Why buying JetBlue points probably isn’t worth it
+Is buying JetBlue TrueBlue points worth it?

 Selling points can be huge business for loyalty programs.
 Many loyalty programs generate tens of millions of dollars in revenue annually by selling points directly to consumers.
-This can be a win-win for both programs and consumers.
+This can be a win-win for both programs and customers.

 JetBlue is selling TrueBlue points with a bonus.
-The accounts I manage are eligible for a 70% bonus, which is an opportunity to buy points for 1.74 cents each.
+The accounts I manage are eligible for a 90% bonus, which is an opportunity to buy points for 1.32 cents each.